Honest comparison · 2026

 When does Division50 win?

 Pick Division50 in four scenarios.
 First, budget.
 Operatix's floor is around $10K/mo (often closer to $15K once setup is in).
-Division50 publishes a Lite tier at £4-8K/mo with the same dedicated-SDR model, just sized to a part-time pod instead of full-time.
-If your annual SDR budget is £50-120K, Division50 will quote you; Operatix typically won't.
+Division50's Lite tier uses the same dedicated-SDR model, just sized to a part-time pod instead of full-time, scoped on the call.
+If your annual SDR budget is $50-120K, Division50 will quote you; Operatix typically won't.

 Second, channel mix.
 Division50 runs cold calls AND email AND LinkedIn AND AI calling from day one, not LinkedIn-led with calls bolted on.
 For founder-led sales in SaaS, financial services, and professional services, the call channel still produces the cheapest booked meetings — Division50 leans into that.
 AI calling layers in for nurture and qualification rounds, freeing human SDRs for higher-value conversations.